Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

 The average computation error $\langle \xi \rangle$ is the probability of observing an output different from the desired one, i.e.

-This quantity is directly related to the shape of the transfer curve (TC), see Fig. \ref{fig:not_gate}b.
-Notably, the closer TC is to an ideal NOT gate (black dashed line), the smaller is $\langle \xi \rangle$.
+\chg{where $\delta_{xy}$ is the Kronecker delta function.} The above quantity is directly related to the shape of the transfer \chg{characteristics} (TC), see Fig. \ref{fig:not_gate}B. Notably, the closer TC is to an ideal NOT gate (black dashed line), the smaller is $\langle \xi \rangle$.
 Interestingly, the actual TC of our machine approaches the ideal one in the limit of $\epsilon_1 \rightarrow \infty$.
 This indicates that the quality of the computation can be enhanced at the cost of using more energy, which implies that the machine will dissipate more heat.
 In the following discussion, we will examine this trade-off in more detail.

-\subsection{Trade-off between entropy production and noise robustness}
+\subsubsection{Trade-off between entropy production and noise robustness}

 Here we investigate the relation between the quality of the gate, as quantified by the average computation error, to its thermodynamic cost, given by the amount of entropy that is produced during the computation.